detomon/bliplay/SYNTAX.md

 Samples are audio snippets which can be loaded from `.wav` files.
 The number of channels has to be either 2 (stereo) or 1 (mono).
 Only the PCM format with either 8 or 16 bits is supported.

+The sample rate has to match the current sample rate (default: 44100).
+The pitch is expected to be tuned to A4, i.e., playing a sample with `a:a4` plays it with its original speed.

 They are defined with `sample:<name>` and enclose the definition in square brackets `[...]`.
 Where `<name>` is an arbitary unique name.

 The command `load:<type>:<file>` loads an audio file.
 Where `<type>` is `wav` and `<file>` is the file path.
 For security reasons, files can only be loaded from the same directory or a sub-directory.
 Files loading from a parent directory, for example, `../sample.wav` is not allowed.